 Technically, fat loss is what we really need even though it’s commonly dubbed as “Weight loss”.
-Fat loss refers to the reduction in percentage of body fat, or the extent of fat tissues compared with lean body mass, that comprises of muscles and bones.
+Fat loss refers to the reduction in the percentage of body fat, or the extent of fat tissues compared with lean body mass, that comprises of muscles and bones.
 Athletes generally have under 5% body fat and lean people under 10%.
-The goal really is to retain lean body mass or increase it’s percentage in our body while significantly slashing the body fat percentage.
+The goal really is to retain lean body mass or increase it’s a percentage in our body while significantly slashing the body fat percentage.

 This is what ensures a healthy weight loss – the loss of fat along with the retention or increase of lean body mass.

 Nearly every program will include some form of diet optimization that includes controlling and managing calories, the quality of food, meal frequency, timing, portions and recently intermittent fasting that is gaining some press.

 As it is often said “You are what you eat”.
 And vital factor to being consistent on an optimal diet is to stay alert and prevent overeating or eating the wrong foods.
 Meditation can dramatically increase focus, alertness and attention span.
 Sahaja meditation has been shown to increase activation of — and have “up-regulating” effects on — frontoparietal attention networks (Aftanas and Golocheikine, 2001, 2002a, b, 2003)